-Dawn M. Wetzel, M.D., Ph.D., is an infectious disease specialist at Children’s Health℠ and an Assistant Professor of Pediatrics and Biochemistry at UT Southwestern.
+Dawn M. Wetzel, M.D., Ph.D., is a board certified infectious disease specialist at Children’s Health℠ and an Assistant Professor of Pediatrics and Biochemistry at UT Southwestern.
 She specializes in the research and treatment of parasitic and other pediatric infectious diseases.

 She earned her medical degree and Ph.D. in Molecular Microbiology from Washington University in St. Louis.
 Dr. Wetzel completed her pediatrics residency training at Children’s Hospital of New York-Presbyterian (Columbia University) and her fellowship training in pediatric infectious diseases at Yale University.